Noise-stability and central limit theorems for effective resistance of random electric networks

-When the conductances are i.i.d, $A$ equals $\mu$ times the identity matrix, and the constant $\mu$ is the same as in the law of large numbers of $\C_n$ stated above.
+When the conductances are i.i.d., $A$ equals $\mu$ times the identity matrix, and the constant $\mu$ is the same as in the law of large numbers of $\C_n$ stated above.
 We shall fix $\xi=(1,0,\ldots,0)$ in the sequel.
-When one is interested in computing $\mu$, Gloria and Otto remark that the preceding characterization is useless.
-Thus, one has to find a way to efficiently {\it estimate} $\mu$.
-The quantity $\C_n/n^{d-2}$ is therefore a reasonable estimator for $\mu$, and this is where the knowledge of its variance, and even of a central limit theorem, may be useful.
-As Gloria and Otto remark for (a quantity very similar to) $\C_n$ is that it lacks stationnarity, which is ``a handicap for error analysis''.
-Next they introduce a stationary approximation of the voltage, namely $\phi_T$ solving:
+When one is interested in computing $\mu$, Gloria and Otto remark that the preceding characterization is not computationally tractable.
+Thus, one has to find a way to efficiently \textit{estimate} $\mu$.
+The quantity $\C_n/n^{d-2}$ is therefore a reasonable estimator for $\mu$.
+Putting aside for a moment the problem of controlling its bias, this is where the knowledge of its variance, and even of a central limit theorem, may be useful.
+Unfortunately, $\C_n$ lacks stationarity.
+This is a handicap for error analysis, as Gloria and Otto noticed in \cite{GloriaOttoVariance} for a quantity very similar to $\C_n$.
+Next, they introduce a stationary approximation of the voltage, namely $\phi_T$ solving

 Let $\eta_L$ be an averaging cutoff function with support in $(0,n)^d$ (and some extra regularity condition).
-When $T$ is large with respect ro $n$, they show that the quantity:
+When $T$ is large with respect to $n$, they show that the quantity

-is a good proxy for $n^{2-d}\C_n$, and furthermore, they show that the variance of $\A_n$ is of order at most $n^{-d}$, with some extra polylogarithmic factor in $T$ for $d=2$.
+is a good proxy for $n^{2-d}\C_n$ and, furthermore, they show that the variance of $\A_n$ is of order at most $n^{-d}$, with some extra polylogarithmic factor in $T$ for $d=2$.
 This order coincides with the variance order conjectured above for $n^{2-d}\C_n$.